Common Pains as You Age: Feel Better

 Headaches.
 Your 30s can be a hectic time of life.
-Stress at work and home is common at this age -- and can lead to headaches.
+Stress at work and home is common and can lead to headaches.

-To ease head pain from sitting at a computer, "try stretching your neck muscles by turning your head to the right, then left," suggests Allen Towfigh, MD, a neurologist at New York-Presbyterian Hospital, "then gently trying to touch your ear to your shoulder in each direction."
+To ease head pain that comes from sitting at a computer, "Try stretching your neck muscles by turning your head to the right then to the left," says Allen Towfigh, MD, a neurologist at New York-Presbyterian Hospital.
+"Then gently try to touch your ear to your shoulder on each side."

-A hot compress or over-the-counter pain medicine may also bring relief.
+A warm compress or over-the-counter pain medicine may also bring relief.

-Carpal Tunnel Syndrome.
-Pain in your wrists and hands caused by pressure on the nerves in your wrist.
+Carpal Tunnel Syndrome is known to cause pain in your wrists and hands that comes from pressure on the nerves in your wrist.

-The Fix.
-If you can, take a break from making the same motions over and over, like typing or texting.
+Feel Better.
+If you can, take a break from typing, texting, or making other motions over and over.

-Make sure your workspace is set up correctly.
-For example, while typing at a keyboard:
+Make sure your workspace is correctly arranged.
+While typing at a keyboard:

-Also, try using a wrist brace.
+Try using a wrist brace.
 Physical therapy and exercises that build up hand and arm muscles can also help.
-See a doctor if it doesn’t improve.
+See a doctor if the pain doesn’t improve.
 Some people need surgery for this problem.

 In Your 40s and 50s

 Back Pain.
-As you age, stress on the spine from bad posture, a poor workplace set-up, and the wrong sleeping habits can all bring on lower back pain.
+Several things can bring on lower back pain as you age, including stress on the spine from bad posture, a poor workplace setup, and the wrong sleeping habits.